QuTech-Delft/quantuminspire/README.md

 # Quantum Inspire SDK

+*Note: this is an initial alpha release of the SDK, it is still under heavy development.*

 The Quantum Inspire platform allows to execute quantum algorithms using the cQASM language.

 The software development kit (SDK) for the Quantum Inspire platform consists of: